rpaudel42/rpaudel42.github.io/index.md

 ---
 ####  Awards, Honors, and Grants
+* **Principal Investigator**, Coordinated Sharing Behavior on Facebook, Research Grant by the Institute for Data, Democracy & Politics, The George Washington University, **Amount: $25,000**, 2021.
 * **2020 Eminence Award**, The Best PhD Research Paper, by Department of Computer Science, 2020.
 * **RSAC Security Scholar 2020**, by RSA Security Conference, 2020.
 * **Research Assistant Fellowship**, by Tennessee Tech University - College of Engineering (COE) for achieving Carnegie classification, *awarded for being one of the top students from COE, 2016-Present.